 This shift is not theoretical.
 It is already transforming operator performance.

-Planet’s customer Rentway achieved an 82% reduction in uncollected charges, recovering €900K annually for a €40M operator by using Tokenization to process late charges weeks after the rental ended.
-And this is just one element of the broader impact: traditional operators lose €2.6 per €100 in uncollected revenue today, a number that cannot survive in a digital mobility ecosystem.
+Planet’s partner Emotion Mobility’s software, Rentway, achieved an 82% reduction in uncollected charges, recovering €900K annually for a €40M operator by using tokenization to process late charges weeks after the rental ended.
+This is just one element of the broader impact: traditional operators lose €2.6 per €100 in uncollected revenue today, a loss rate that is unsustainable in a digital mobility ecosystem.

 Payments are no longer a back-office function.
 They are infrastructure.